How can I get a medical marijuana card and make purchases?

 Do you accept medical marijuana cards from other states?

-Unfortunately not.
-Only District residents who are registered with the D.C.
-Department of Health are permitted to make purchases at this time.
+At the present time, only District residents who are registered with the D.C.
+Department of Health are permitted to make purchases at D.C. dispensaries.

 What should I do if my doctor won’t recommend me?